theran/theran.github.io/_includes/aboutme.md

 and algorithmic considerations.
 I also like theoretical problems that arise out of concrete, applied scenarios.

-My main projects right now center around:

-- The rigidity and flexibility of frameworks
+I'm interested in discrete geometry generally, and the rigidity and flexibility of frameworks specifically, with connections to applications in physics, materials, and machine learning.
-- Algebraic and combinatorial approaches to machine learning and data analysis

 For more detail, see the list of publications below, the [short overview][bio] or my [full CV][cv].
 To find me,